Frequently Asked Questions

 How are decisions made in cohousing communities?

-By embracing sociocracy, we will foster a sense of ownership, promote community cohesion, and ensure that diverse perspectives are thoughtfully considered in shaping the collective life of our cohousing community.
+By embracing Sociocracy, we will foster a sense of ownership, promote community cohesion, and ensure that diverse perspectives are thoughtfully considered in shaping the collective life of our cohousing community.